Kebab: Kebab in Western culture

 Kebab cuisine has spread around the world together with Muslim influence.
 Although non-Muslim Westerners may be increasingly familiar with some of the many other international kebab dishes, only two have become an established and widely popular part of the culture in many Western countries.
 In English, the word kebab commonly refers to shish kebab and, outside of North America, to döner kebab or related fast-food dishes.
 These dishes are also served in many other countries, where they may have different names.

-Kebabs have also met opposition: in Italy, several cities banned kebab shops in order to preserve Italian culinary culture.
+Kebabs have also met opposition: in Italy, several cities banned kebab shops to preserve Italian culinary culture.
 Many protested against these bans as "racist".
 Kebabs have also been invoked in anti-immigrant rhetoric, especially in online contexts, such as the "remove kebab" slogan.